Lowballed: Philadelphia-area homeowners of color receive unfair appraisals

 "We're definitely blessed to be here now, because we fought for this place," Corey said.
 "This was just the benefit of our hard work and the things that we went through."

-The appraisal the Ricks received for their previous home, in the Philadelphia suburb of Darby, was more than $40,000 below their asking price.
-They had already found an eager buyer, but the underappraisal thwarted the sale, since the buyer couldn't receive the loan they needed.
+The appraisal the Ricks received for their previous home, in the Philadelphia suburb of Darby, was more than $40,000, or about 35%, below their asking price.
+They had already found an eager buyer, but the under-appraisal thwarted the sale, since the buyer couldn't receive the loan they needed.

 After planning their move to Delaware, the Ricks were left without a way to afford their new house.